ryouaki/react-redux-create/README.md

+# I am very sorry for that I have no enough time to upgrade this tools from webpack 1.x to webpack 2.x (T_T)

 # Description
 This is a devTools for reactjs.
 This tool can create a reactjs empty with reactjs&redux.
 So you can work with reactjs&redux quickly.